 There may be more than one case involved for warehouse injuries.
 For instance, if an employee is injured on a portable loading dock, there would be the obvious workers’ comp case for the injury, but there could also be a personal injury case against the owner of the moveable dock and the manufacturer as well.

-We have represented clients who were injured by equipment, such as portable loading docks and dock levelers.
-The injured worker could have been employed by the warehouse or by another company who was delivering something to the warehouse.
+Many workers are injured by equipment, such as portable loading docks and dock levelers.
+They could have been employed by the warehouse or by another company who was delivering something to the warehouse.

-- Check video surveillance: Most warehouses and work premises are under constant video surveillance which should be requested as early as possible.
+- Video surveillance: Most warehouses and work premises are under constant video surveillance, which should be requested as early as possible.

-- Get witness information: If other people are present, it may be important to obtain statements or contact information of witnesses or someone familiar with the defect that caused an injury.
+- Witness information: If other people are present, it may be important to obtain statements or contact information of witnesses or someone familiar with the defect that caused an injury.

-- Take a photo or video: If a warehouse injury occurs due to a defect of the premises or a piece of equipment, a photograph or video should be taken as soon as possible after the injury.
+- Photos or videos: If a warehouse injury occurs due to a defect of the premises or a piece of equipment, a photograph or video should be taken as soon as possible after the injury.
 A simple photo or video taken by a smartphone would suffice.

 Warehouse personnel and machinery must work together in order to stay safe.
 When someone is negligent, employees can get hurt.